Mainakcris7/task_management_api/README.md

 5. Use tools like Postman or curl to test the API endpoints.
 ---
 ## Contact
-For any further queries, feel free to reach out to me via 📩 [email](mainakcr72002@gmail.com).
+For any further queries, feel free to reach out to me via 📩 email at mainakcr72002@gmail.com.